alexmekic/dns-server-management-script/README.md

-# DNS Server Setup Script
+# DNS Server Management Script
-Quickly create and manage DNS domains with forward and reverse zones, and populated desired hostnames and associated IP addresses on DNS servers running FreeBSD
+Quickly create and manage DNS domains with forward and reverse zones, and populated desired hostnames and associated IP addresses on DNS servers running FreeBSD (soon available for Linux)

 ## Features